protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 ![image](images/013-wizard.png)

-This will add three projects into your workspace:
+This will add the three projects into your workspace:

 - the library projects *runtime.c* and *modellib.c*
 - our application project *template.c*.